 Note that biking and horseback riding is allowed only on the lower loop trail or the upper part of the trail from the west trailhead to the center of the ridge ONLY.

 Let’s walk through this acclaimed site using Crag Crest West Trail.
 From the trailhead, follow the Crag Crest Trail signage for half a mile with a steady and gradual climb up to the Crest Trail and the lower loop junction.
 Turn left to head to the Crag Crest Loop and Cottonwood Lakes Trail and continue for another half a mile.

 Up a mile ahead, the slope will be more steep continuing to the Cottonwood Lakes Trail junction.
 Approaching the ridge will require more effort because of the elevation but you’ll be rewarded by the scenic view of multiple mountains that cover the horizon.

 Up ahead, turn right at the Visitor Center Trail junction and continue traversing the trail until the east trailhead- the end of the hike.
 The whole hike takes 6 hrs. and 45 mins. depending on your skill and pace.

 It should be mentioned that motorized vehicles are prohibited and dogs must be kept on leash.
-Also, we suggest you start early as to avoid thunderstorms.
-And, mosquitos, yes, so don’t forget to apply an insect repellant.
+Also, we suggest you start early to avoid thunderstorms and mosquitos, so don’t forget to apply an insect repellant.
 Finally, bring plenty of water and enjoy your hike!

 From Cedaredge, drive on Highway 65 and travel 15.7 miles north to the Island Lake Campground.
 The trailhead for Crag Crest Trail is found here.
 Now prep for an all-day nearly 7-hour hike!